pointnetwork/pointnetwork/api/sockets/README.md

 The Point Network node has two WebSocket endpoints defined:

 * `NodeSocketController` which is used for internal socket connections and is exposed on the Nodes internal API port.
-* `ZProxySocketController` which is used for for handling ZApp websocket connections via the ZProxy API port.
+* `ZProxySocketController` which is used for handling ZApp websocket connections via the ZProxy API port.

 ### Connecting to the NodeSocketController